by Paul Smitherman

 2. Citrix will save me money

 Citrix is not a cost saving exercise.
-Citrix done properly, particular VDI means you need significant computing power and licensing in the Data Centre.
+Citrix done properly, particular Virtual Desk Infrastructure (VDI) means you need significant computing power and licensing in the Data Centre.
 This is more expensive than a modern desktop, but the benefits are there if you get it right for your users

 3. Citrix doesn’t need experts

 Specialist skill-sets are required.
-Just because your team can support a physical desktop doesn’t mean they can support Citrix.
+Just because your team can support and manage a physical desktop doesn’t mean they can support Citrix.

 4. Citrix is the root cause of problems

-From experience, citrix gets the blame for everything.
+From experience, Citrix gets the blame for everything.
 As Citrix is a different delivery model for your applications, we often see Citrix getting all the blame from users when anything goes wrong – It must be Citrix.
-Company’s even go so far to not use the Word Citrix in their service catalogue as it become a dirty word
+Company’s even go so far to not use the word Citrix in their service catalogue

 5. Citrix is easy to deploy